ngleo/analytics-doc-gen/README.md

 /// @Description [description]
 ```

-To set up
+To setup

+(run below and then add config files in /config)
 ```
 npm install
 ```

-To start
+To upload doc to Google sheet
 ```
 npm run doc-gen
 ```
-To export a csv
+To export doc as csv
 ```
 npm run doc-gen-csv
 ```